dilipsingh1306/openshift-sep-2021/Day2/3NodeK8sClusterSetup/README.md

 Press Ctrl+C to come out of watch mode.

 #### In Worker Node
+I have given the join token here for your reference, you need to copy and paste your join token that is shown on your master bootstrapped terminal.

 ```
 kubeadm join 192.168.154.128:6443 --token 5zt7tp.2txcmgnuzmxtgnl \
         --discovery-token-ca-cert-hash sha256:27758d146627cfd92079935cbaff04cb1948da37c78b2beb2fc8b15c2a5adba